miniman13/videngwiki/software/ffmpeg/ffmpeg-commands.md

 `ffmpeg -i "file.mp4" -t 00:00:40 -filter_complex "[0]trim=start_frame=0:end_frame=1[c];[c][0]blend=all_mode=difference,blackframe=amount=98:threshold=32" -f null - 2>&1 | grep blackframe > output.txt`

 ### Use "difference" blend mode to find all subsequent occurances of frame
-This can be useful to find everywhere a video loops if given a single frame of a looping video `ffmpeg -i "input.mp4" -t 00:00:40 -filter_complex "[0]trim=start_frame=0:end_frame=1[c];[c][0]blend=all_mode=difference,blackframe=amount=98:threshold=32" -f null - 2>&1 | grep blackframe > output.txt`
+This can be useful to find every instance of where a video loops if given a single still frame by matching future occurances of that single frame (which are written to output.txt)
+`ffmpeg -i "input.mp4" -t 00:00:40 -filter_complex "[0]trim=start_frame=0:end_frame=1[c];[c][0]blend=all_mode=difference,blackframe=amount=98:threshold=32" -f null - 2>&1 | grep blackframe > output.txt`